Falls Atlas domain: falls in people aged 50 and over

 The indicators below assign people to where they received treatment (DHB of service).

-76 percent of people with a hip fracture are operated on the same or next day of admission
+68 percent of people with a hip fracture are operated on the same or next day of admission in 2016.

-- In 2014, on average, 76 percent of people with a hip fracture aged 50 and over were operated on the same day or the next day of admission.
-Over the four years there has been an upward trend in the number of operations within 48 hours, but this has not reached statistical significance.
+- In 2016, on average, 68 percent of people with a hip fracture and aged 50 and over were operated on the same or next day of admission.

-- While the numbers are too low to present by age group, all of those aged 50–64 were operated on the same or next day, compared with 75 percent of those aged 65 and over.
+- 79 percent of those aged 50–64 were operated on the same or next day, compared with 67 percent of those aged 65 and over.

-- Pain is a significant factor in a hip fracture, and surgery is one of the best ways to relieve pain.
+- Pain is a significant factor in a hip fracture and surgery is one of the best ways to relieve pain.
 In addition to prolonging pain, the postponement of surgery increases the risk of complications and the need for repeated preoperative fasting.
-For these reasons, it is recommended surgery is performed on the same or next day following hip fracture.
+For these reasons, it is recommended that surgery be performed on the same or next day following hip fracture.
 It is not possible to infer whether or not any delays were appropriate from these data.

-- In 2015, five DHBs had less than 10 patients who received a bisphosphonate on discharge following hip fracture, compared with two DHBs in 2012.
+- In 2016, four DHBs had less than 10 patients who received a bisphosphonate on discharge following hip fracture, compared with two DHBs in 2012.

-68 percent of people received Vitamin D medication on discharge following an operation for hip fracture
+66 percent of people received vitamin D medication on discharge following an operation for hip fracture.

 - The percent of people aged 50 and over receiving community-dispensed vitamin D within six months of a hip fracture admission has not changed significantly since 2012.